RobertDaleSmith/mouthpad-usb/esp32/README.md

 # Attach a serial monitor (Ctrl+] to quit)
 ESP32_PORT=/dev/cu.usbserial-0001 make monitor
 ```

+`make init` sources `$(IDF_PATH)/export.sh` (default `~/esp-idf`) so subsequent
+targets run in the ESP-IDF environment.
+Override `IDF_PATH` when ESP-IDF lives
+elsewhere.

+### Entering DFU without the BOOT button

+Open the TinyUSB CDC console (e.g., `screen /dev/cu.usbmodemXXXX 115200`) and send
+`dfu` followed by Enter.
+Close the terminal so the port is free.
+The firmware
+reboots, hands USB back to the ROM loader, and enumerates as the USB-Serial/JTAG
+download port.
+Run `idf.py flash` (or `make flash`) against that port—because the
+flasher no longer tries to reset before flashing, the ROM stays available until
+the transfer completes, after which the application restarts normally.

 `make flash-monitor` combines flashing and monitoring for quicker cycles.
 Reports are truncated to 32
 bytes for readability; adjust the helper in `main/main.c` if full reports are needed.